Biden drops out of 2024 race after disastrous debate inflamed age concerns. VP Harris gets his nod

 Biden's wife, first lady Jill Biden, responded to the president's announcement by reposting Biden's letter announcing his decision and adding red heart emojis.

-Granddaughter Naomi Biden Neal said on social media that “I’m nothing but proud of my Pop.”
-She said he has served the country “with every bit of his soul and with unmatched distinction” and that “our world is better today in so many ways thanks to him.”
+Granddaughter Naomi Biden Neal said on social media, “I’m nothing but proud of my Pop.”
+She said he has served the country “with every bit of his soul and with unmatched distinction” and “our world is better today in so many ways thanks to him.”

 Superville reported from Rehoboth Beach, Delaware.
 Associated Press writer Jill Colvin in New York contributed to this report.